 RBAC roles enable fine-grained access management for Azure.
-After you create an app registration, you must assign an RBAC role to that registration.
-The Alert Logic RBAC role grants only the amount of access required to monitor your environments.
+After you create an app registration, you must assign an RBAC role to that registration to grant Alert Logic permission to monitor your environments.

 For more information about Azure RBAC or managing roles with command-line applications, see: